-Hanford girls like to be busy sometimes enjoying their own imaginations and at other times learning a new skill or activity.
-During the school week and at weekends, we offer a wide range of activities, some of which are included in the school fees and some as paid extras.
+Hanford girls like to be busy, sometimes lost in their own imaginations and at other times learning a new skill or activity.
+During the school week and at weekends, we offer a wide range of activities, some of which are included in the school fees and some of which are paid extras.

 Wednesday activities take place between 4:00 and 5:30pm and on Saturday mornings between 11:50 and 1:00pm.
-The girls look forward to these sessions as they are an opportunity to try your hand at something new and work with a different group of people as they are not run by year group but rather by interest.
-The staff taking these activities are aware of the schools broader education themes as the Character Curriculum and will look at ways to make their particular activity relevant to the child’s development as well as their interest.
+The girls look forward to these sessions as they are an opportunity to try their hand at something new and work with a different group of people (they are not run by year group but rather by interest).
+The staff taking these activities are aware of the school’s broader education themes in the Character Curriculum and will look at ways to make their particular activity relevant to the child’s development as well as their interest.

 Some activities are more of an ongoing passion at Hanford and therefore become clubs.
-They are very popular most girls will join more than one.
-They are run after school on week days and over the weekend.
+They are very popular and most girls will join more than one.
+They are run after school on weekdays and over the weekend.

-Clubs at Hanford include: clothes club, textiles club, gardening club, doodle club, special art – for potential scholars, pottery club, knitting, apple pressing, jam and chutney making, making paper, French club, junior art, LAMDA and Brownies.
-These clubs are take place throughout the year, depending on the season, and most are run at no extra charge.
+Clubs at Hanford include clothes club, textiles club, gardening club, doodle club, special art (for potential scholars) pottery club, knitting, apple pressing, jam and chutney making, making paper, French club, junior art, LAMDA and Brownies.
+These clubs take place throughout the year, depending on the season, and most are run at no extra charge.